 - Normal sized meals (don’t over eat to compensate)

-- Exercise is encouraged (especially beyond the 18h as there are additional benefits Brad mentions)
+- Exercise is always encouraged.
+Especially beyond the 18h as there are extra benefits.

 My verdict on it is mixed: